kottans/frontend/tasks/weather-app.md

 * The exact list of forecast periods may depend on API which you choose for this task.
 Providing forecast not for week, but for five days, 10 days, etc. totally acceptable;
-* In case you try to build modular frontend application, you can skip support of FF, because last one does not support ES6 modules;
 * Map with temperatures is not required for this task;

 #### Video